UNICORNE Documentation

 Structures organized by fold and domain classifications.
 Navigate through Fold → Domain → UniProt → Structures.
 Best for exploring structural relationships across protein families.

-Switch between views using the UniProt and Hierarchy buttons at the top of the sidebar.
+Switch between views using the UniProt and Fold/Domain buttons at the top of the sidebar.

 2. Searching